TalhaAkber/yassir-technical-challenge/README.md

    npm install
    ```

-3. Set up MySQL Database and IQAir Authentication Key:**
+3. Set up MySQL/Postgres Database and IQAir Authentication Key:**

-   - Create a MySQL database and update the database credentials in `src/environment/environment.ts`.
+   - Create a MySQL/Postgres database and update the database credentials in `src/environment/environment.ts`.

    - If you want to use your own IQAir authentication key, replace the key as well: